Hoi An’s Temples and Pagodas

 Address: 10 Tran Phu – Hours: 8 a.m. to 5 p.m.

-The Hai Nam Assembly Hall was built in 1851 as a memorial to 108 merchants from Hainan, China who were slain upon being mistaken for pirates.
+The Hai Nam Assembly Hall was built in 1851 as a memorial to 108 merchants from Hainan, China.
+They were slain upon being mistaken for pirates.
 The merchants have since been deified and proclaimed martyrs.

 Quan Cong Temple